 The pre-genetic mechanism of antibiotic resistance

-Development of methods for Biochemistry & Biophysics
+Development of methods for Biochemistry, Biophysics and Diagnostics

 FRET imaging of weak protein-protein interactions

 Assume we suspect proteins A & B interact in the cell.
-Imaging them as they interact can be classically achieved by genetically fusing a fluorescent protein (FP) to protein A and another FP to protein B. The two FP's fused to proteins A & B will serve as donor & acceptor of FRET.
-This assay works well in the case of strong interactions between A & B. Many A & B proteins will be found together (in within the FRET distance range) for long periods of time.
-However, on the other hand, if the results of the fluorescence imaging do not indicate A & B are interacting, does it necessarily mean there are no pairs of interacting A & B's?
+Imaging them as they interact can be classically achieved by genetically fused fluorescent proteins (FP) to protein A & to protein B. The two FPs fused to proteins A & B serve as donor & acceptor of FRET.
+This assay works well in the case of strong interactions between proteins A & B. Many such A & B proteins will be found together (in within the FRET distance range) for long periods of time.
+However, if the results of the fluorescence imaging do not indicate proteins A & B are interacting, does it necessarily mean there are no pairs of interacting proteins A & B?